JiriResler/KGVB-faceted-filtering-documentation/software-documentation.md

 <a id="get-facets-items"></a>
 ## Backend - GET facets items
 There's one function ([this one](https://github.com/linkedpipes/knowledge-graph-browser-backend/blob/0f5dd1be2d6df550350f355a761361aeeaa1f6a1/kgserver.js#L26)) which works as an intermediate between the [KGVB frontend](#faceted-filtering-component) and [RDF datasets](#sparql-endpoints).
+Its inputs are the graph's configuration's IRI and nodes' IRIs for which the facets are supposed to be loaded.
 It basically reads a query from a [facet definition](#configuration-definitions) (if there is any facet defined in a configuration), inserts nodes' IRIs from frontend into that query and sends it to a SPARQL endpoint.
 Then it parses its response and sends the result to the frontend.

 <a id="configuration-definitions"></a>
 ## Triple store - Configuration definitions